cilium/cilium-service-mesh-beta/README.md

 ## Getting started

 These instructions will help you test out Service Mesh features.
+Please note: although we’ll only change things for good reasons, there are no backward-compatibility guarantees with the CRDs related to Cilium Service Mesh (CiliumEnvoyConfig, CiliumIngressController, and others in future).
+Please be mindful of this when you choose where to deploy Cilium Service Mesh.

 ### Kubernetes Ingress